 Randal S. Kimbrough, DDS and D. Scott Kimbrough, DDS, Springdale AR, practice a full scope of family dentistry.
 We treat patients of all ages from preschoolers to seniors.
-We practice comprehensive restorative dentistry, from cosmetic smile enhancements using porcelain veneers, all porcelain crowns, and bonding to implant supported crowns, bridges and dentures.
-Root canal therapy to save teeth is a major focus.
+We practice comprehensive restorative dentistry, from cosmetic smile enhancements using porcelain veneers, all porcelain crowns, and bonding, to implant supported crowns, bridges and dentures.
+Root canal therapy to save teeth is also a major focus.
 Our priority is to see all emergencies as soon as possible on the day you call.

 Our office is located at 2702 American Street, Springdale, AR.